-If excelling in this role, the Compensation Analyst may have the opportunity to further progress into a Compensations and Benefits Manager role, or a Compensations Manager role.
+If excelling in this role, you may have the opportunity to further progress into a Compensations and Benefits Manager role, or a Compensations Manager role.
 If the above sounds like a career path of interest, please view the full job description.

 Compensation Analyst Job Duties:

-The role of a Compensation Analyst requires the overseeing of the company's remuneration policies and analysis of new and existing compensation programs, ensuring that relevant laws and regulations are adhered to, and financial budgets are taken into account.
+The role requires the overseeing of the company's remuneration policies and analysis of new and existing compensation programs, ensuring that relevant laws and regulations are adhered to, and financial budgets are taken into account.
 As well as this responsibility, you can expect your duties to include the following:

 The following skills will be beneficial to a candidate looking to apply for this role:

 - A minimum of 2-3 years of significant experience in global compensation and benefits/total reward experience.

 - Knowledge of compensation salary planning incentive programs, equity plans and marketing pricing is essential.